The millennial pause, gen z shake, and digital artifacts

 If you’re a millennial like me, you can ditch all your internet tics in the hope that some Gen Z punk won’t AT you (this is correct grammar) for being a millennial cliché, but to what end?

-We’re reaching a stage where it makes sense to laugh at ourselves, accept where we are, and remember that the world wide web was built by boomers, improved on by Gen X, made universal by millennials, and is now in the shaky but capable hands of Gen Z.
+We’re at that point where you either laugh at yourself or drive yourself slightly mad.
+The internet was built by boomers, cleaned up by Gen X, made universal by millennials, and now it’s in the shaky-but-enthusiastic hands of Gen Z.

 We all stood on each others’ shoulders to get here, but I’ll admit that being the butt of jokes online is no fun.
 So if you want to stop doing the millennial pause, or give up on your Harry Potter house, go for it.
 If you refuse to stop calling your furry child a doggo, more power to you.
 If you simply don’t want anyone to ever discover that you were born in the 1900s, you have my support.